lucianonooijen/dotfiles/README.md

 To install, make sure ZSH is installed, then run `./install`

+If you are using a Thinkpad (or another low-res screen), run `git apply patches/thinkpad-changes.patch`.

 ## Things I am working on right now

 * Let the zsh vim extension use NeoVim